ferndev/cl-samples/emailtasks/README.md

 - Using the emailService to send emails from a Plugin
 - Using Code-lib via composer
 - Unit testing a Cl Plugin
-  (This readme is shorter than usual so far, but together with comments in the sample, you can make sense of the concepts listed above)

 #### Configuring 3rd party libraries